ojeks31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the group owner to school for the file hello changes the owner and the group owner of _hello to vincent and staff changes the owner of the file hello to betty only if it is owned by the user guillaume
+changes the group owner to school for the file hello changes the owner and the group owner of _hello to vincent and staff changes the owner of the file hello to betty only if it is owned by the user guillaume script that will play the StarWars IV episode